datanav/docs/talk/systems/salesforce.rst

 Salesforce
 ==========

-Salesforce is the world´s #1 CRM platform, providing services such as marketing, sales, commerce, service and IT teams work by using the latest technology.
+Salesforce is a CRM platform, providing services such as marketing, sales, commerce, service and IT.

 https://www.salesforce.com/